 A student will gain acceptance to either Biology major (B.S. or B.A.) by completing BIOL 197, BIOL 198, CHEM 113, and CHEM 123 with a grade of "C" or better in each of these courses, and receiving no more than a total of three "W," "D" or "F" grades in these courses.
-The entire introductory sequence of BIOL 197, BIOL 198, CHEM 113 and CHEM 123 must be completed prior to taking any 200-level courses in BIOL.
+CHEM 108 if taken is also included in the total of "W," "D" or "F." The entire introductory sequence of BIOL 197, BIOL 198, CHEM 113 and CHEM 123 must be completed prior to taking any 200-level courses in BIOL.
 A transfer student will gain acceptance by meeting these requirements through equivalent transfer courses.
 Transfer students must complete their first two semesters with no more than two "W," "D" or "F" grades in College of Science lecture courses to be accepted to the degree program.